HelloPeeter/agk-game/README.md

 # 🎮How to Play?
 1. Open the Folder `KatanaSparkFinal`.
-2. Open the .exe `KatanaSparkFinal.exe`.
+2. Open the .exe `KatanaSpark.exe`.
 3. Done it.